MaelCravero/conf-pattern-matching/slides/02_cpp_basics.md

 Templates are **fully static**, they are processed at compile-time only and do not exist at run-time.

-\vfill

 #### Quick note
 Templates are the main mechanism causing the awful error messages of C++.
-1091 lines of error for a one-line function?
-Thank templates.

 ### Template instantiation